 Check out my resource page for the best companies to use when you travel.
 I list all the ones I use to save money when I’m on the road.
 They will save you money when you travel too.

-Lisbon has some really interesting tours.
-My favorite company is Take Walks.
-They have expert guides and can get you behind the scenes at the city’s best attractions.
-Their Lisbon in a Day tour is a great way to see a lot if you’re on a tight budget!
+Madrid has some really interesting tours.
+My favorite company is Take Walks, which has expert guides and can get you behind the scenes of the city’s best attractions.
+It’s my go-to walking tour company!

-Be sure to visit our robust destination guide to Lisbon for even more planning tips!
+Be sure to visit our robust destination guide on Madrid for even more planning tips!